dcunited001/dcunited001.github.io/_posts/2016-05-12-facets-of-greatness-intro.md

 Knowledge is power, as stated by that maxim from time immemorial.
 And, yep, it's true, in case you hadn't figured that out yet.
-I think everyone knows this, but there are many out there who, whether they're younger or older, feel it's pointless to engage in the academic pursuit of knowledge, for whatever reason.
+I think everyone knows this, but there are many out there who, whether they're younger or older, feel it is pointless to engage in the academic pursuit of knowledge, for whatever reason.
 Sometimes it's because they don't see the potential in themselves, which is depressing.
 Sometimes it's because, because of the combination of their beliefs at the time and whatever life circumstances they're dealing with, they perceive it to be futile or pointless.
+And I'm really not sure if that is less depressing or more depressing.

 Whatever the reason, it's incredibly disheartening when someone develops antipathy towards the pursuit of knowledge because it's how we equip